Bailyn Sullivan: Senior career

 Sullivan made his debut – via the bench – on 19 February 2022 against the and scored a try on debut.
 He went on to make 12 appearances and score 5 tries for his new franchise during the 2022 Super Rugby Pacific season.

+On 18 June 2026, the Hawke's Bay Rugby Union announced that Sullivan would join the Magpies for the 2026 NPC season, where he would link up with his brother Zarn Sullivan.

 International career

 After his first year at King's College, in 2015, Sullivan was named in the New Zealand Barbarians Schools' squad for a game against the New Zealand Secondary Schools team.
 However, due to multiple injuries in the New Zealand Secondary Schools squad, he trained with and played for that team against New Zealand Barbarians Schools.
 He didn't travel with the New Zealand Secondary Schools team to Australia for that year's three-match international series.

 The following year, he missed out on a spot in the New Zealand Secondary Schools team due to the knee injury he suffered while playing for King's College.

 Sullivan was a member of the New Zealand Under-20 side that competed in the 2018 Oceania Rugby Under 20 Championship and the 2018 World Rugby Under 20 Championship.

 In June 2022, Sullivan – who is of Ngāti Kahungunu descent – was named in the Māori All Blacks squad to take on Ireland during their 2022 tour of New Zealand.
 He made his debut for the side on 29 June 2022, when the Māori All Blacks beat Ireland 32–17 in Hamilton.
+In 2026, he was named to captain the side for a game against Japan XV in Tokyo.

 On 10 October 2022, Sullivan was named in the All Blacks XV squad for two matches against Ireland A and the Barbarians during their Northern Tour.
 He made his debut for the side – via the bench – on 13 November 2022 against the Barbarians and scored a try on debut.